 To sum up, some areas of Japan operated collected activities and handled plastic waste at sea, manufactured reusable bags, stopped providing plastic bottles, and used metal bottles.

 In 2018, Canada adopted a National Strategy for the complete elimination of plastic waste.
 Building strategy on existing programs for landfill reduction and the expanded responsibility of manufacturers to take advantage of plastic in the economy but remove it from the environment.
-The strategy reflects the priorities of the waste management system, mobilizing multiple sectors and partners to work together to eliminate waste by identifying 10 areas including product design, single-use plastics, collection systems, recycling capacity, consumer awareness, seafood operations, research and monitoring, clean-up, and global action.
+The strategy reflects the priorities of the waste management system, mobilising multiple sectors and partners to work together to eliminate waste by identifying 10 areas, including product design, single-use plastics, collection systems, recycling capacity, consumer awareness, seafood operations, research and monitoring, clean-up, and global action.
 The next step is to coordinate with federal stakeholders with the state government to identify solutions and agree to an action plan.
-Then there is the implementation of regulations, voluntary commitments of businesses, education, and investment.
+Then, there is the implementation of regulations, voluntary commitments from businesses, education, and investment.

-In addition, Canada enacts and enforces laws and regulations to protect water bodies and ecosystems from various sources of pollution; and support local initiatives and community projects such as cleaning up beaches and oceans.
-By January 2018, hygiene products containing microplastics such as shower gel, body hygiene products, skin cleaners, and toothpaste were banned.
+In addition, Canada enacts and enforces laws and regulations to protect water bodies and ecosystems from various sources of pollution; it also supports local initiatives and community projects such as cleaning up beaches and oceans.
+By January 2018, hygiene products containing microplastics, such as shower gel, body hygiene products, skin cleaners, and toothpaste, were banned.
 The complete ban went into effect in July 2019.

 The Indonesia Government did the same as like Japanese government with the target: The amount of plastic waste throughout the sea will drop by 70% by 2025 and next to 2040 will be 0% plastic, and using plastic waste for circle economy.